DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/about.md

 ## Course goals

-* Learn to analyze your own RNAseq data
+* Learn to analyze your bulk RNAseq and single cell RNA-seq (scRNA-seq) data
 * Develop a lightweight and reusable RNAseq pipeline.
 * Learn best practices for working in R/bioconductor (extensible to other datatypes)
 * Learn the basics of ‘data science’